 This transnational project aims to create a Charter for the Smart City, consisting of 10-20 guiding principles that will make it easier for green European politicians and activists to assess and steer technological innovations in their cities.

 The Charter will draw inspiration from the values of the European Green Party Charter, as well as one that Bureau de Helling is writing for Dutch cities in 2018.

 The project partners will solicit ideas for the Charter, including best practices from NGOs, experts and local green politicians, as well as from GEF partner foundations and from other actors of the European Green family through roundtable discussions across Europe.

-The Charter – contribute with your ideas!
+The Charter – a co-creation

 At the end of the year, the Charter will also be published as a booklet.